cyberphor/so2ban/README.md

 ## so2ban
 Blocks IP addresses via the Security Onion Console.

-### How to Install so2ban on Air-Gapped Security Onion Manager Node
+### How to Install so2ban on an Air-Gapped Security Onion Manager Node
 **Step 1.** Download this GitHub repository using an Internet-accessible computer.
 ```
 git clone https://github.com/cyberphor/so2ban.git